stargazer/django-firestone/README.md

 Install tox and run

-    pip install tox
+    pip install tox coverage
     cd django-firestone
     tox

-This will run the whole testing suite, accounting for all combinations of Python and Django versions
+This will run the whole testing suite, accounting for various combinations of Python and Django versions

 ## How to use